rohityadavcloud/rohityadavcloud.github.io/_posts/2024-04-16-cloudstack-arm64-kvm.markdown

     sudo umount /dev/mmcblk0p1
     sudo umount /dev/mmcblk0p2

+Note: some of these steps are specific for Raspberry Pi, your arm64 platform may need additional or different steps

 Next, eject and insert the microSD card in your Raspberry Pi4 and power on.

+### Minimal Install and Packages

-Find the device via your router dhcp clients list and ssh into it using username `ubuntu` and password `ubuntu`.
+Find the host via your router dhcp clients list and ssh into it using username `ubuntu` and password `ubuntu` (or as per your installed distro).

     ssh ubuntu@<ip>